Separability in terms of a single entanglement witness

 Our matrix $Y$ satisfies the assumptions of the lemma.
-Consequently $Y_{C}=Y + CP^{asym}$ ($C \geq 2||Y||_{\infty}$) is a good candidate for a witness operator.
+Consequently $Y_{C}=Y + CP^{\mathrm{asym}}$ ($C \geq 2\|Y\|_{\infty}$) is a good candidate for an entanglement witness.
 In fact, it is a witness, since it has at least one negative eigenvalue.
-In this way we have arrived at our central result:
+In this way we have arrived at the main result of the paper.